-- · Gets the task content from a task identified by the given content id - Returns a JaxbContent with the content of the task - The contentId component of the URL must conform to the following regex: [0-9]+ deploying the deployment: the configuration of a deployment can not be changed after it has already been deployed.
+- · Gets the task content from a task identified by the given content id - Returns a JaxbContent with the content of the task - Notes: - The contentId component of the URL must conform to the following regex: [0-9]+

-17.2.4.
-Deployment calls
+17.2.3.
+Deployment Calls

 The calls described in this section allow users to manage deployments.
 Deployments are in fact KieModule JARs which can be deployed or undeployed, either via the UI or via the REST calls described below.
-Configuration options, such as the runtime strategy, should be specified when
+Configuration options, such as the runtime strategy, should be specified when deploying the deployment: the configuration of a deployment can not be changed after it has already been deployed.